Skip to main content

 • Always being guard or alert.

-• Having difficulty paying attention to conversation and are easily distracted.
+• Having difficulty paying attention to conversation and are easy to distract.

 8. Troubling Beliefs and Feelings